 3.5.
 Worker’s Compensation

-A person commits workers’ compensation fraud in the state of Nevada when he/she intentionally lies in order to wrongfully obtain benefits or to deny benefits to someone else.
+You commit workers’ compensation fraud in the state of Nevada when you intentionally lie in order to wrongfully obtain benefits or to deny benefits to someone else.

 Defrauding a worker’s compensation insurer is a category D felony regardless of whether it was committed by the applicant or the employer.
 Penalties for defrauding a workers’ compensation insurer can include: